rudiaj/kantun-devs-task/README.md

 ## Configuration

-rename env.example to .env and fill with db credentials
+rename .env.example to .env and fill with db credentials

 ### Install dependencies